lanysom/security-sandbox/documentation/design.md

 - **Misconfigurations**: Leave default configurations unchanged (e.g., admin/admin for admin login).
 - **No Input Validation**: Accept all inputs without checks on length, type, or format.

-### Conclusion
-While building this, make sure to document every vulnerability you introduce and how they could be exploited.
-This documentation will be crucial for the educational aspect of the website, helping students understand and learn how to identify and exploit these common security issues safely and ethically.